roydejong/BeatSaberMultiplayerChat/README.md

 ### Voice chat
 Players who have this mod installed can talk in multiplayer lobbies and hear others.

-When other players speak, you'll hear spatial audio coming from their avatar's head.

-You can talk in the lobby and while playing, but spectators can't talk currently.
+You can talk in the lobby and while playing, but you can currently only hear avatars that you can actually see (so not spectators).

-#### Settings
-You can select and test your recording device and set up your Push-to-Talk keybind in the Mod Settings.
+You can select and test your recording device and set up your keybind from the settings button in the main menu.
 I recommend reviewing your settings there before heading into a lobby.

 ### Muting players
 You can press the <kbd>🔇</kbd> mute button next someone in the players list.
 If a player is muted, you won't see their chat messages or hear their voice anymore.

-Muted players are saved to the configuration file, so they'll stay muted between sessions.
+Muted players are saved in the configuration file, so they'll stay muted across different lobbies.

 ### Mod Settings

-You can change the mod's settings ingame (Main Menu → <kbd>⚙️</kbd> → Mod Settings → Multiplayer Chat):
-- Enable/disable text chat
-- Change your notification sound
+Press the <kbd>Multiplayer Chat</kbd> button in the main menu to open the settings screen.
+You can set and test your voice chat and text chat settings here.

+- **Voice chat**
   - Enable/disable voice chat
   - Select and test your recording device for voice
+  - Select and test your voice keybind
+- **Text chat**
+    - Enable/disable
+    - Change your notification sound

 ## Notice
 ⚠️ **Text and voice chat communications using this mod are not encrypted.**